Answer all the questions

 Topic: Distributive Trade

-⭐ In **distributive trade**, a producer can sometimes play the role of a **wholesaler**.
-This occurs when a producer sells goods in bulk directly to retailers or other businesses, bypassing the middleman.
-In this case, the producer assumes the role of a wholesaler, providing large quantities of products for resale.
+In distributive trade, a producer can sometimes act as a wholesaler.
+This means the producer sells large amounts of goods directly to retailers or businesses, without using a middleman.
+The producer then becomes the wholesaler, providing goods in bulk for resale.

 Explanation: